KenKundert/avendesora/README.rst

     avendesora init -g <gpg_id>

-Any files that already exist will not be touched, but any missing files will be recreated, and this time they will be encrypted or not based on the extensions you gave.
+Any files that already exist will not be touched, but any missing files will be recreated, and this time they will be encrypted or not based on the extension you give.

 Using Avendesora